tinybirdco/logs-explorer-template/README.md

 Check the [examples](./examples) folder for some examples of how to do this with different languages and `logs` schema.

+## Building a log aggregator with Vector

+Vector is a log aggregator that is used to collect, process, and store logs built by DataDog.

+You can use Vector to collect logs from different sources and send them to a Tinybird Sink.

+Check the [examples/vector](./examples/vector) folder for an example of how to do this with Vector.

 ## Deployment

 Deploy the Tinybird project to the cloud: